 Imagine organizing your closet.
-You might start by separating shirts from pants, then group shirts by sleeve length and pants by style.
+So naturally, you might start by separating shirts from pants, then group shirts by sleeve length and pants by style.
 Biologists use a similar system to organize the vast diversity of life on Earth, but on a much grander scale.
 This hierarchical system, known as taxonomic classification, helps us understand the relationships between all living things, from the tiniest bacteria to the largest whales.
 But what is the highest level of classification in this system, the broadest category that encompasses all of life?

 The highest level of classification in modern biology is the domain.
-This overarching category groups organisms based on fundamental differences in their cellular structure and molecular biology.
+In practice, this overarching category groups organisms based on fundamental differences in their cellular structure and molecular biology.
 Think of it as the most general way to sort everything in your closet – perhaps by "things that go on your body" versus "things that don't."
 The domain level represents the most profound evolutionary divides, separating organisms with fundamentally different cellular architectures and evolutionary histories.

 Understanding the Domain: The Highest Level of Classification